DiegoVictor/bethehero-api/app/README.md

 > This project was built with [Expo](https://expo.io), to know how to run it in your phone see [Expo client for iOS and Android](https://docs.expo.io/versions/v37.0.0/get-started/installation/#2-mobile-app-expo-client-for-ios) and in your computer see [Running the Expo client on your computer](https://docs.expo.io/versions/v37.0.0/get-started/installation/#running-the-expo-client-on-your-computer).

 ## OS
-This app was tested only with Android through USB connection and [Genymotion](https://www.genymotion.com/) (Simulator), is strongly recommended to use the same operational system, but of course you can use an emulator or a real device connected through wifi or USB.
+This app was tested only with Android through USB connection and [Genymotion](https://www.genymotion.com/) (Emulator), is strongly recommended to use the same operational system, but of course you can use an emulator or a real device connected through wifi or USB.

 ## Reactotron
 The project comes configured with [Reactotron](https://github.com/infinitered/reactotron), after install just open it, then as soon as possible Reactotron will automatically identify new connections.